Fashion law: History

-Segments of Fashion Law
+Areas of fashion law

-Intellectual Property
+Intellectual property

 Intellectual property protection has been a substantial legal concern in fashion since the emergence of fashion brands in the 19th century.
-It has been the subject of congressional debate, multiple academic articles, and the first fashion law blog, as well as a major exhibit at the Fashion Institute of Technology Museum in New York.
-Key issues include:
+It has been the subject of congressional debate in the US, multiple academic articles, the first fashion law blog, and a major exhibit at the Fashion Institute of Technology Museum in New York.